akhil27051999/Interview-Question-Bank/docker.md

 - Use an orchestration platform (Docker Swarm, Kubernetes) to perform rolling updates.
 - Use blue-green or canary deployment strategies with a load balancer and health checks to switch traffic gradually.

----

-If you'd like, I can:
-- Inject this reformatted Docker section into your full README file (replacing the previous Docker content).
-- Split each category into separate Markdown files (e.g., docker/README.md, k8s/README.md).
-- Generate a condensed printable cheat-sheet or flashcards from these Q&As.

-Which option do you prefer?